Revolución de los Ríos: Start of the Conflict

 Towards the end of the Second Mexican Empire, after republican control had been reestablished in Sonora, there had been a Yaqui uprising in June 1867.
-On July 1, the prefect of Guaymas, Colonel Prospero Salazar Bustamante, headed towards the scene with a few volunteer forces of the national guard, which he had gathered at Guaymas.
+On 1 July, the prefect of Guaymas, Colonel Prospero Salazar Bustamante, headed towards the scene with a few volunteer forces of the national guard, which he had gathered at Guaymas.
 The Yaqui were pacified only to rise up again towards the end of the year.
-The Mayo Indians had also rebelled and the Prefect of Alamos.
+The Mayo Indians had also rebelled and the Prefect of Álamos.
 Jose Prado viewed the necessity of carrying out a military campaign.

 The Yaqui rebels managed to kill one of the Mexican military commander sent to keep them under control, and the Yaqui went as far as the Rio Mayo by December.
 They attacked and defeated the garrison that was at Santa Cruz, and passed on to the towns of Etchojoa and San Pedro.
-The commander of the national guard Alejo Toledo united forces at Navojoa, and shortly after the Prefect of Alamos Jose Prado marched towards Mayo to face the insurgents.
+The commander of the national guard Alejo Toledo united forces at Navojoa, and shortly after the Prefect of Álamos, Jose Prado marched towards Mayo to face the insurgents.

-Governor Pesqueira, placed his base of operations at Guaymas, and from there dispatched Colonel Salazar Bustamante with 300 men from Guaymas, 200 from Hermosillo and 4 pieces of artillery.
+Governor Pesqueira placed his base of operations at Guaymas, and from there dispatched Colonel Salazar Bustamante with 300 men from Guaymas, 200 from Hermosillo and 4 pieces of artillery.
 Prefect Prado was sent with 400 men to subdue the Mayo and at San Marcial and Buenavista were placed other small forces to keep tabs on the insurgents.
 Colonel Salazar Bustamante established himself at El Medano close to the mouth of the river, from there he sent expeditionary forces against the Indians, along with the Indian ally Dionisio Salazar.
-Governor Pesqueria also decreed that after rounding the rebel leaders the authorities were to ‘distribute the rest to all the pueblos, haciendas, and ranchos of the state in order to conver them into useful men for industry and particularly and most especially for agriculture and mining, which need so much of their labor.”
+Governor Pesqueira also decreed that after rounding the rebel leaders the authorities were to ‘distribute the rest to all the pueblos, haciendas, and ranchos of the state in order to convert them into useful men for industry and particularly and most especially for agriculture and mining, which need so much of their labor.”

-Prefect Prado defeated the Mayo and then sent his forces against the remaining rebel Yaquis, defeating on January 8, 1868, the insurgents at San Jose and on January 10, at Bacum.
-On January 13 his forces met those of Colonel Bustamante.
+Prefect Prado defeated the Mayo and then sent his forces against the remaining rebel Yaquis, defeating on 8 January 1868, the insurgents at San Jose and on January 10, at Bacum.
+On 13 January, his forces met those of Colonel Bustamante.